GSA-TTS/FAC-transition-site/src/data/index.md

 The data collected by the FAC is **free to use and in the public domain**.

 The Federal Audit Clearinghouse (The FAC) collects Single Audit report packages, as required by the [Single Audit Act](https://www.congress.gov/bill/98th-congress/senate-bill/1510).
-This act mandates an annual audit of all non-Federal entities that spend $1,000,000 or more of Federal Financial Assistance (Federal grant dollars) in a fiscal year.
+This act mandates an annual audit of all non-Federal entities that spend ${{glossary.variables.threshold_post}}) or more of Federal Financial Assistance (Federal grant dollars) in a fiscal year.
 A Single Audit report package comprises two parts: The audit report PDF and Form SF-SAC.
 The audit report PDF is prepared by an independent auditor, and it presents both an organization's financial statements and compliance with Federal award requirements.
 Form SF-SAC collects data about the awards made and, in some cases, audit findings.

-There are two pieces to a Single Audit submission to the FAC: the **form** and the **report**.
-The data can be searched via our [web-based interface]({{glossary.sites.basic_search.url}}), and reports downloaded from those results.
-It is also possible to download our data as CSVs, or access our data via API.

 ## How do I access the data?